Free Download

 Online metadata viewersFree (with upload)Browser (upload required)Sends sensitive files to a third-party server

-Sherlock Forensics Metadata InspectorFreeDesktop GUI + browser versionImages, PDFs, Office.
+Sherlock Forensics Metadata InspectorFreeDesktop GUI + browser versionImages and Office documents.
 Local processing.
 Strips metadata.
 CSV export.

 Why a GUI Matters in Forensic Work